mel868/mel868/README.md

 Welcome to My GitHub Profile!

-Hi there! 👋 I'm a student at 42 Paris, currently diving deep into the world of programming, while also pursuing a degree in law.
-My passions lie at the fascinating intersection of technology and law, where I explore the latest advancements in digital rights, tech policies, and the future of innovation.
+Hi there! 👋 I'm a student at 42 Paris, where I sharpen my programming skills and take on exciting challenges.
+Alongside my tech journey, I am also pursuing a degree in law, exploring the fascinating intersection between technology and legal frameworks.

 About Me